 Department of Food science & Technology

-Mr. Khem Raj Adhikari, Assistant Lecturer in Food Science and Technology at the College of Natural Resources (CNR), Royal University of Bhutan, holds a Bachelor’s Degree in the same field from CNR.
+Mr. Khem Raj Adhikari, an Assistant Lecturer in Food Science and Technology at the College of Natural Resources (CNR), Royal University of Bhutan, holds a Bachelor’s Degree in the same field from CNR.
 He teaches a range of modules including Food Laws and Standards, Traditional Bhutanese Foods, Oil Seeds, Spices and Condiments, and Personal Development.
 Dedicated to academic excellence and student growth, he integrates research, cultural relevance, and clarity into his teaching.
 His research interests include sustainable food systems, food biotechnology, microbiology, food processing, agricultural innovation, and forest-based livelihoods.
 Beyond academics, he actively promotes student well-being through sports, mentorship, and community service initiatives such as clean-up campaigns and environmental programs.
 A strong advocate of lifelong learning, he strives to blend traditional values with scientific innovation to inspire future leaders in food and environmental sciences.